Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Simulations

-The training and inference results are summarized in Figures \ref{fig:catdog}-\ref{fig:cifar100_resnet}.
-From the figures, the mutual information $I(W,Z;S)$ decreases over the epochs and converges to a small value.
+The training and inference results are summarized in Figures \ref{fig:catdog}-\ref{fig:vit}.
+It can be seen from the figures that the mutual information $I(W,Z;S)$ decreases over epochs and converges to a small value.
 This is because the NN's weights are continuously updated throughout the training process, causing the mutual information to change.
-It eventually stabilizes as the optimal weights of NN are learned.
-This suggests that the training process enhances the inherent robustness of NN against wireless distortion.
-It can be seen from the figures that the proposed robust training framework achieves a smaller upper bound $G=\sigma\sqrt{2I(W,Z;S)}$ in training and thus improves the robustness of the wireless distributed learning.
-Additionally, we could see from the result of the simple CNN in Figure \ref{fig:catdog_info} that the mutual information $I(W,Z;S)$ surges in the first few training epochs, and then decreases slowly approaching zero.
-Such a phenomenon corresponds to the 'fitting' and 'compression' hypothesis in the IB theory of deep learning \cite{IB-DNN}, where the model learns information about the task in the fitting phase and increases the generalization performance in the compression phase.
+It eventually stabilizes as the optimal weights of the NN are learned.
+This suggests that the training process enhances the inherent robustness of the NN against wireless distortion.
+It can be seen from the figures that the proposed robust training framework achieves a smaller upper bound $G=\sigma\sqrt{2I(W,Z;S)}$ during training and thus improves the robustness of wireless distributed learning.
+Additionally, we can see from the result of the simple CNN in Figure \ref{fig:catdog_info} that the mutual information $I(W,Z;S)$ surges in the first few training epochs, and then decreases slowly approaching zero.
+Such a phenomenon corresponds to the 'fitting' and 'compression' hypotheses in the IB theory of deep learning \cite{IB-DNN}.
+Specifically, the model learns information about the task in the fitting phase and then increases the generalization performance in the compression phase.
 The training process of the robust training framework could also be divided into two phases according to the curve of mutual information $I(W,Z;S)$.
-In the first phase, as analyzed in \cref{equ:MI_second}, $I(W,Z;S)$ increases since the model extracts all information from the wireless channel and the wireless inference task.
-In the second phase, the model starts to abandon the irrelevant information and regularize the wireless discrepancy gap between the wireless risk and standard risk.
-However, for deeper and more complex NNs, the first fitting phase could be too short and could not be observed in the experiments.
+In the first phase, $I(W,Z;S)$ increases since the model extracts all relevant information from the wireless channel and the wireless inference task.
+In the second phase, the model starts to abandon the irrelevant information and regularize against the wireless discrepancy gap between the wireless risk and standard risk.
+However, for deeper and more complex NNs, the first fitting phase might be too short and might not be observed in the experiments.